Grow Green: Solutions for the Farm of the Future

-Our Grow Green report outlines the ways that a transition away from animal farming and towards growing protein crops for human consumption, not only benefits the millions of farmed animals raised for slaughter each year, but also the health of the population and the health of our planet.
+Our first Grow Green report outlined the ways that a transition away from animal farming and towards growing protein crops for human consumption, not only benefits the millions of farmed animals raised for slaughter each year, but also the health of the population and the health of our planet.

 The magnitude of the threat of climate change and the importance of reducing greenhouse gas (GHG) emissions over the next few decades makes reducing our reliance on animal farming in countries such as the UK, an essential solution.

 Click the relevant button below to find out more about the Grow Green campaign, our reports, and how you can get involved.

 The global contribution of animal farming to GHG emissions is agreed to be at least 14.5%, more than emissions from all transport combined.